 From the Business Process Monitor Host page, you can set the data collection mechanism used by Business Process Monitor to run as a specific user (recommended), so that all Business Process Monitor-related processes, as well as all tasks defined for all Business Process Monitor instances, run as that user.
-This enables the data collection mechanism to access resources and applications that the system user cannot access.
+Running it as a specific user limits access to resources, settings, and applications located on the local machine.
+(This may not be true for resources located on remote machines, where a specific user may have different privileges than the local system user.)

-You can also set Business Process Monitor to run as a specific user during Business Process Monitor installation, or set an individual Business Process Monitor instance to run as a specific user (as described in "Run as a Specific User" on page 64).
-Note that you cannot set the whole Business Process Monitor to run as a specific user if you have any individual Business Process Monitor instances set as specific user.
+You can also set Business Process Monitor to run as a specific user during Business Process Monitor installation, or set an individual Business Process Monitor instance to run as a specific user (as described in "Run as a Specific User" on page 109).

+Note: Note that you cannot set the whole Business Process Monitor to run as a specific user if you have any individual Business Process Monitor instances set as specific user.
 You must first revert all instances to run as system user.